dannys0n/CS394-MyModulesRepo/notebooks/07/README.md

 What worked:
 ========================================================================
 The requested json structure indeed was respected during my tests.
 Generally, these seeds looked pretty good when k value was less than h.
-This allowed seeds to separate, group, and split hotspots when they can.
-The seeds generated themselves produced some interesting results, as we will see below.
+This allowed seeds to separate, group, and split hotspots when they can.<br>
+Note: <br>
+circular outline=hotspot radius<br>
+circular color=hotspot weight<br>
+red x=generated seed<br>

 Starting with the most realistic setup for us.
 4 servers and 6 hotspots.<br>
 Looking at file k4-h6-a1, case 7 shows our best case scenario. nice separation of far away hotspots, grouping, and splitting very hot ones when necessary.<br>